KellzCodes/python_interview/3-Object-Oriented-Programming/README.md

 **Method Overriding**

 Method **overriding** is when a programmer re-defines a method on a class that was already defined in its **parent class(es)**.

+Inheritance examples are found in [07_inheritance.py](https://github.com/KellzCodes/python_interview/blob/main/3-Object-Oriented-Programming/07_inheritance.py).

+## Abstract Classes

+An **abstract method** is a method that is defined in an interface or abstract class and does not provide an implementation.
+Abstract methods are designed to be overridden by base or subclasses that extend the class or implement the interface they're defined in.

+An **abstract class** is a class that contains at least one abstract method and is not meant to be instantiated.
+Abstract classes are meant to act as the parent or base class in an inheritance hierarchy.
+Typically abstract classes implement some functionality that can be used commonly by all child or subclasses.

+All method types are allowed in an abstract class.
+Abstract classes usually contain some concrete methods (ones that provide an implementation) while also defining abstract methods that must be implemented by child classes that inherits from it.

+In many other programming languages it is enforced that a subclass of an abstract class must implement any abstract methods it contains.
+However, in Python this behavior is not enforced and although it is conventional for subclasses of an abstract class to do so it is not required.

+Abstract class examples are found in [08_abstract_classes.py](https://github.com/KellzCodes/python_interview/blob/main/3-Object-Oriented-Programming/08_abstract_classes.py).

+## Interfaces

+In Python, there is no formal definition for an **interface**, but we can still represent one by creating a class that only defines abstract methods.
+An interface is designed to be used as an abstract data type that enforces that classes that implement it define specific methods and behavior.

+Interfaces, like abstract classes, should not be instantiated.
+There are meant to act as an abstract data type that classes will implement.

+Unlike abstract classes the only methods allowed in an interface are abstract.
+An interface does not provide any concrete methods or behavior.

+Interface examples can be found in [09_interfaces.py](https://github.com/KellzCodes/python_interview/blob/main/3-Object-Oriented-Programming/09_interfaces.py).

+## Operator Overloading

+**Dunder Methods** are methods that are prefixed and suffixed by two underscores.
+The most important to know is the `__init__` dunder method, which is sometimes called the `constructor` of the class, and defines how a new instance is initialized after being created.

+Implementing those methods will sometimes change how certain operators will behave (like `+` with `__add__` and `==` with `__eq__`).
+Other examples include `__len__`, `__str__`, `__repr__` and many more.

+Operator Overloading examples can be found in [10_operator_overloading.py](https://github.com/KellzCodes/python_interview/blob/main/3-Object-Oriented-Programming/10_operator_overloading.py).